 — Signs of the Times, April 9, 1894

 Dear Lord, I have no strength of my own.
-I feel so unworthy to come before You, but I look away from my own misery and the wound of the serpent, to my uplifted Savior who said, “Those who come to Me, I will in no way cast out.”
+I feel so unworthy to come before You, but I look away from myself and the wound of the serpent, to my uplifted Savior who said, “Those who come to Me, I will in no way cast out.”
 Fill me with the Holy Spirit.
 Through the blood of my precious Savior, cleanse me from all sin.
 Your word is sure.
 With a grateful heart I barricade myself with the rich promises of Your word so the wicked one cannot touch me.